 4. Server software

-A typical network server may have several different kinds of software installed.
+A typical network server will have several different kinds of software installed.

 The two main network operating systems are Microsoft's Windows Server and Linux